fatevil/DbBrowserApp/README.md

 ### Current flaws

 - Too many connections Exception (fix by reusing the connections), concurrent usage threats?
-- possibility of SQL Injection
+- possibility of SQL Injection !!!
 - Error code handling
 - Insufficient SQLException handling at many cases
 - Insufficient commentary
 - 0 tests
 - use DatabaseCredentails instead of DatabaseConnection naming
+- introduce interface instead of implementation

 ### Considarations

 - on requesting data from non-existing schemas / tables, should we return exception or just an empty output?
+- add Logging (Lombok)